tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

                           |     TE Topology     |
                           +---------------------+
 ~~~~
-{: #te-augment-fig title="Augmenting the TE Topology Model"}
+{:#te-augment-fig title="Augmenting the TE Topology Model"}

 This approach is more suitable for cases when the technology-specific
 TE topology model provides augmentations to the TE Topology
 constructs, such as bandwidth information (e.g., link bandwidth),
 tunnel termination points (TTPs) or connectivity matrices.
 It also
 allows providing augmentations to the Network Topology constructs,
 such as nodes, links, and termination points (TPs).

 This is the approach currently used in {{?I-D.ietf-ccamp-eth-client-te-topo-yang}}
 and {{?I-D.ietf-ccamp-otn-topo-yang}}.

 It is worth noting that a profile of the technology-specific TE
 Topology model not using any TE topology attribute or constructs can
 be used to address any use case that do not require these attributes.
-   In this case, only the te-topology presence container of the TE
+In this case, only the 'te-topology' presence container of the TE
-   Topology Model needs to be implemented.
+Topology Model needs to be implemented because it is the parent container
+for the 'network-type' representing the technology-specific topology model.
+Other data nodes defined in the TE Topology Model do not need to be implemented by this profile.

 The second option is to define a technology-specific Network Topology
 Model which augments the Network Topology Model and to rely on the
 multiple inheritance capability, which is implicit in the network-
 types definition of {{!RFC8345}}, to allow using also the generic
 attributes defined in the TE Topology model:

 ~~~~
                     +-----------------------+